Welcome to DIM

 Finally, when DIM was originally written in 1998, it was a rather simple AppleScript running on on System 7.5.
 With the advent of Mac OS X 10.0, Apple broke AppleScript until version Mac OS X 10.4 (Tiger).
 At the same time they introduce a new technology called AppleScript Studio Application.
 This allowed DIM to be much more Mac-like.
 Unfortunately, AppleScript Studio Application is now depreciated.
 This caused various problems starting with early versions macOS 10.13 (High Sierra).

 Turns out I had some time on my hands so I thought I would once again rewrite DIM.
-Since there is no way to control the Desktop or Finder window icon positions other than through AppleScript I decided to strip down the required AppleScript and make a bridge between those routines and Apple’s new programming language Swift (using Swift 4.2 and Xcode 10.1) using Apple's AppleScriptObjC framework.
+Since there is no way to control the Desktop or Finder window icon positions other than through AppleScript I decided to strip down the required AppleScript and make a bridge between those routines and Apple’s new programming language Swift using Apple's AppleScriptObjC framework.
 Inside of DIM are some AppleScript functions that are driven by Swift.
 Swift, meanwhile, takes care of all the user interactions.
 I hope this new version of DIM will have a lifetime even longer than the original versions.
 We’ll see.

 First time use